You are here

 10. Assessing Potential Risks and Identifying Issues

-Assessment of crash data should be undertaken to identify high risk locations (where data is available).
-Good quality crash data is required to identify crash-based locations.
+- For existing road networks, where data is available, assessment of crash data should be undertaken to identify high risk locations (where data is available).
+To identify crash based locations good crash data is required.